Whether you’re a first-time homebuyer or a seasoned homeowner, there’s no denying that purchasing a home is a huge financial decision.

 That’s because each time you apply for new credit, whether it’s a mortgage, auto loan, or credit card, a credit inquiry appears on your report.
 Your credit score drops anywhere between five and ten points.

 So, how can you mitigate this issue when shopping for a mortgage?
 First, limit the number of lenders you apply to.
 You can also ask for a pre-approval to find out what interest rates you’d be eligible for.
-The difference is that there is not a hard pull performed on your credit report.
-Instead, the lender only does a soft pull which doesn’t have any effect at all.
+The difference is that there is not a hard credit check performed.
+Instead, the mortgage lender only does a soft pull, which doesn’t have any effect at all.

 You’ll still have to go through the formal application (and hard credit pull) once you decide on a mortgage loan.
 However, the preapproval process gives you the opportunity to compare offers without any type of commitment.